A book review by: Lee Sonogan

 (5th century) Educational, Military strategy

-Supreme excellence consists of breaking the enemy’s resistance without fighting. – Sun Tzu,
+Supreme excellence consists of breaking the enemy’s resistance without fighting. – Sun Tzu, The Art of War

 I came across this book as one of the best books of all time.
 With more research, I found out it’s about tactics and strategy about war.
 I want to apply that to my video games and anything else relevant.
 First written in Chinese, over the years it has been translated many times.
 Different translations may be different depending on the translators perspective.